Step 3. Specify Point in Time

 Use the slider control to choose the point in time you need.

-When using the Quick recovery option, consider the following
+When using the Quick recovery option, consider the following:

 - Quick recovery is available if you restore data from a backup file that contains differential or log backup.
-If the backup file contains differential and log backups, Veeam Plug-In applies differential backup to the existing database.
-If the backup file contains only log backup, Veeam Plug-In applies only transaction logs to the existing database.
+Veeam Plug-In functions differently depending on the backups that are available in your repository:

 - Quick recovery is available if the target database recovery state is NORECOVERY or STANDBY.